-We have to say that the features introduced in Microsoft Office 2016 tools vastly improve the overall working and reading experience for us.
-It comes pre-loaded with 3 brand new themes – a vibrant color theme, a dark grey theme and a dark theme, all with a high contrast color palette that is surprisingly easy on the eyes.
+The features introduced in Microsoft Office 2016 tools vastly improve our overall working and reading experience for us.
+It comes pre-loaded with three brand new themes – a vibrant color theme, a dark grey theme, and a dark theme, all with a high-contrast color palette that is surprisingly easy on the eyes.
 There’s also the effortless lookup through Insights and the enhanced reading mode (in Word).
-In addition, Word 2016 provides for a smooth integration with other non-MS tools.
+In addition, Word 2016 provides smooth integration with other non-MS tools.

 More power to templates

 MS templates have been pretty basic; they work for most of our users, but advanced users typically find the need to tweak a thing or two.
-We believe MS has taken note of user concerns and are strengthening the quality of their default templates.
+We believe MS has taken note of user concerns and is strengthening the quality of their default templates.
 For instance, the in-built templates in Excel 2016 are noticeably better as they take care of the initial setup for you: the basic design, the charts, and tables you need to add, etc. All you need is to provide the raw data.
-PowerPoint 2016 templates are visually stronger too and take care of refined formatting needs like better color-matching options, refined alignment, and other design features.
+PowerPoint 2016 templates are visually more robust and consider refined formatting needs like better color-matching options, refined alignment, and other design features.

 And finally, more Office tools!

-Sway tries to provide a little bit of everything: some Word features, some OneNote features, some PowerPoint features and even a bit of Publisher!
-We guess that the intent was to provide a better app for quickly creating interactive, shareable presentations with embedded content, but in doing so, it’s turned into an amalgamation of MS’s most friendly features across their suite.
+Sway tries to provide a little bit of everything: some Word features, some OneNote features, some PowerPoint features, and even a bit of Publisher!
+We guess we intended to provide a better app for quickly creating interactive, shareable presentations with embedded content.
+Still, in doing so, it’s become an amalgamation of MS’s most friendly features across their suite.
 Well, we’re not complaining!
 J

-Delve is more a file-organizing utility so you can easily sort through shared Office files.
-Considering MS’s attention to improving online collaboration, this is the right move.
+Delve is more of a file-organizing utility, so you can easily sort through shared Office files.
+This is the right move considering MS’s attention to improving online collaboration.

 The closing note…

-- There is no demo-version available for users, yet.
-So for those of us who’re used to testing the 30-day trial version before deciding to buy it, you’ll just have to take a chance either way.
+- There is no demo version available for users yet.
+So for those of us who’re used to testing the 30-day trial version before deciding to buy it, you’ll have to take a chance either way.
 The Business version of Microsoft Office 2016 learning will only be available in 2016.

-- This may not particularly impact home users and students, but we’re hoping the delay will be offset with even stronger online-collaboration features.
+- This may not particularly impact home users and students, but we hope the delay will be offset with even stronger online collaboration features.

-In closing, the Office suite of applications has consistently provided students and home users the most comprehensive set of tools to make learning (and assignments, and work, and sharing) more manageable.
+In closing, the Office suite of applications has consistently provided students and home users with the most comprehensive tools to make learning (assignments, work, and sharing) more manageable.
 (And perhaps more fun).
-Microsoft Office 2016 tools continues this legacy.
+Microsoft Office 2016 tools continue this legacy.

-So here are some articles that will help you to get the more detail about the Microsoft office 2016 tools, Microsoft office 2016 tools and also about the Microsoft office 2016 learning so just go through the link which is given below.
+So here are some articles that will help you get more detail about the Microsoft Office 2016 tools, Microsoft Office 2016 tools, and the Microsoft Office 2016 learning, so go through the link below.